LibrariesHacked/helibtech/resource-sharing-and-interlending/resource-sharing.md

 [RapidILL](https://exlibrisgroup.com/products/rapidill-interlibrary-loan/) was developed by inter-library loan staff at Colorado State University and subsequently acquired by Ex Libris.
 It facilitates quick, reciprocal resource requesting for ‘pods’ of libraries and interfaces with software solutions from a variety of vendors.
 It is optimised for ‘non-returnables’ (i.e. electronic copies such as journal articles, rather than print resources such as books) and offers the following features:

-RapidILL ‘pods’ are groups of libraries (a pod could be all NHS libraries in England) that have agreed to freely share journal article and e-chapters and commit to supplying these within 24 hours.
+RapidILL ‘pods’ are groups of libraries that have agreed to freely share journal article and e-chapters and commit to supplying these within 24 hours.
 Their holdings are loaded into RapidILL via automatic, monthly OAI-PMH harvesting.

 RapidILL provides load balancing to ensure that each library receives as many copies as they supply.
 When sourcing items, it selects the holding library with the lowest net number of requests.
 RapidILL can also manage requests made to fee-based services such as Research Solutions (Reprints Desk, inc), as an optional add-on, billed separately.